This is the ultimate guide to the top trusted bitcoin investment sites in 2020.

 You should go into this ready to lose whatever you put in.

-I’ve heard countless horror stories of people investing greedily with their entire life savings or borrowing large sums of money.
+I’ve heard countless horror stories of people investing in bitcoins or other digital currencies greedily with their entire life savings or borrowing large sums of money.
 This is a HUGE mistake.

 Funny enough, even if you hit it big, your greed will likely win you over.

-For example, if you invest $70,000 and at one point have $210,000, then your mind will rationalize and normalize these winnings to feel less significant than they are.
+For example, if you make an investment of $70,000 in bitcoin, and at one point have $210,000, then your mind will rationalize and normalize these winnings to feel less significant than they are.

 The next thing you know, the market drops, and you are back at break-even, or at a loss.